Cover crops (also written in a single word, i.e., covercrops) are plants grown primarily to prevent the soil from being eroded by wind and water.

 Examples of grass forage crops suitable under perennial crop farms integrated with ruminant animals are carabao grass (Paspalum conjugatum) and Bermuda grass (Cynodon dactylon).

-Examples of leguminous forage crops which can also be used as cover crops are centro (Centrosema pubescens), siratro (Macroptilium atropurpureum), kudzu (Pueraria phaseoloides) and pinto or creeping peanut (Arachis pintoi).
+Examples of leguminous forage crops that can also be used as cover crops are centro (Centrosema pubescens), siratro (Macroptilium atropurpureum), kudzu (Pueraria phaseoloides), and pinto or creeping peanut (Arachis pintoi).